SageHack/hacklair/content/learn-linux.md

 ### Learn to read

 Everything in the Linux world is well documented.
-Read first ask question later.
+Read first, ask questions later.

 ### A long walk